afroditeapp/afrodite-backend/crates/api_client/docs/MediaApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-## put_security_image_info
+## put_security_content_info

-> put_security_image_info(content_id)
+> put_security_content_info(content_id)
-Set current security image content for current account.
+Set current security content content for current account.

-Set current security image content for current account.  # Restrictions - The content must be moderated as accepted. - The content must be owned by the account. - The content must be an image. - The content must be captured by client.
+Set current security content content for current account.  # Restrictions - The content must be moderated as accepted. - The content must be owned by the account. - The content must be an image. - The content must be captured by client.

 ### Parameters